Skip to content

 # Maintenance

-npx turbo prune --scope=webapp # Extract app for deployment
+pnpm exec turbo prune webapp # Extract app for deployment

 Built with ❤️ by the Jubiloop team